Can My Employer Enforce a Non-Compete Against Me in Florida?

 Florida law differs from the law in other states when it comes to non-compete clauses.
 In Florida, businesses and owners may protect themselves by requiring employees, or franchisers in a chain, for example, to sign non-compete clauses.

 Under Florida law, the impact of a non-compete clause on an employee’s future livelihood has no bearing upon the enforceability of the clause.
 In other words, even if a non-compete clause prevents an employee from earning at his or her potential, that alone is not grounds for arguing that the non-compete clause should not be enforced.
 At the same time, not all non-compete clauses are the same.
 The enforceability of a non-compete agreement and an employee’s situation regarding the possibility of enforcement should be evaluated on a case-by-case basis.
-If you find yourself the subject of a non-compete agreement, it is important that you seek legal advice from an employment attorney before you accept a new position so that you know your rights and obligations.
+If you find yourself the subject of a non-compete agreement, it is important that you seek legal advice from an employment lawyer before you accept a new position so that you know your rights and obligations.
 Even better, employees presented with a non-compete agreement should seek legal counsel prior to signing the agreement to understand the terms of what they are signing.

 Enforcing Non-Compete Clauses in Florida Employment Law Contracts